canjs/canjs/docs/can-guides/introduction/technical.md

 __Observation__

-CanJS directly observes what's happening in each magic tag like `{{name}}` so it can localize changes as much as possible.
-This means that when the first todo's name is changed like:
+CanJS directly observes what’s happening in each magic tag like `{{name}}` so it can localize changes as much as possible.
+This means that when the first todo’s name is changed like:

 ```js
 viewModel.tasks[0].name = "Do the dishes"
 ```

 This change will be observed, and a textNode in the div will simply be updated with the new `name`.
-There's no diffing on the whole template.
+There’s no diffing on the whole template.
 A change happens and we know directly what is impacted.

 __Data diffing__